ualibweb/UALIB_ChemStructures/README.md

 this Git Repository data files, The University of Alabama Institutional Repository, and PubChem Substance Pages.

-Our intention is for you to reuse the chemical structures however you like.
+Our intention is for you to reuse the chemical structure data however you like.
 All chemical structure data in this repository is licensed with [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Please give the original authors of the theses credit by citing their work and following